Wikipedia/Thomas Grafe, Schonheide (Thomnight)/CC BY-SA 2.0

 |Food||live, frozen, dry highly fragmented|

-This freshwater species in nature lives in tropical tributaries of Amazon River and tributaries of Brazil or Peru lakes.
+This freshwater species lives in tropical tributaries of Amazon River and tributaries of Brazil or Peru lakes.

 This is quiet, peaceful and shoal species.
-It is stressed and shy in too small group.
-The fish is very active and undemanding.
+It is stressed and shy when it is in small group.
+The fish is very active and not very demanding.

-These fish may be kept in Dutch style aquascape or general aquarium – with lot of plants.
-The general tank should include dark substrate, dimmed light, floating plants, hiding-places among roots, caves, space to free swimming.
+These fish may be kept in Dutch style aquascape or general aquarium – with a lot of plants.
+The general tank should have dark substrate, dimmed light, floating plants, hiding-places among roots, caves, space to swim.
 Water should be clean and oxygen-rich.
-We need an effective filtration system (we may add peat).
-A partial water changes should be systematic done.
+You need an effective filtration system (you may add some peat to the water or filter).
+A partial water exchange should be done regularly.
 This species is sensitive to water quality and diseases.

-This is oviparous species.
-We should reproduce these fish in a separate aquarium.
-This breeding tank should include soft water, slightly acidic pH and somewhat wormer water temperature, dimmed light or without light, fine-leaved floating plants or fish hatchery, gentle but effective filtration system.
-We should separate male and female groups of the fish before the spawning and we should feed their with plenty of live food.
-We transfer to the breeding tank the most colourful male and the thickest female in the evening.
+This is an oviparous species.
+You should breed these fish in a separate aquarium.
+Breeding tank should have soft water, slightly acidic pH and a bit higher temperature, dimmed light or without light, fine-leaved floating plants or fish hatchery, gentle but effective filtration system.
+You should separate males from females before spawning and you should feed them with plenty of live food.
+Then you transfer the most colourful male and the thickest female to the breeding tank in the evening.
 The fish should spawn next day in the afternoon or evening, after intense courtships.
-Female spreads 100-200 eggs which fall to the bottom.
-We must immediately remove the parents after the spawning.
+Female spreads 100-200 eggs in the water.
+You must immediately remove the parents after spawning.
 The eggs hatch after 1 day.
-The fry starts swimming and feeding 5 days later.
-The roe and fry are sensitive on light and water quality.
+The fry starts to swim and feed 5 days later.
+The roe and fry are sensitive to light and water quality.